View character profile for: MU/TH/UR 6500

 He had only managed half the job, a lot of the Montero's information was on a hard disk that Shusett couldn't remotely access.
 He did however manage to grab some of the Marshall's logs.
 There was an anomaly in the Marshall's findings, a period of time where the USCSS Montero's AI MU/TH/UR information lacked.
 Then he found something about the Sotillo pirates, it seemed that they had somehow temporarily deactivated MUTHUR.
 There was some information too that could potentially threaten Bangtail's freedom.
 "Adisa," Shusett whispered to himself as he finally discovered his contact's name.
 There was more of their names: HEL and JOJO.

-Irving looked around he felt as if at any moment somebody would come in and confront him.
+Irving looked around.
+He felt as if at any moment somebody would come in and confront him.
 He quickly pulled out a data tape, then scribbled the words 'Restricted Information' with a pen on the cassette's label.
-He loaded it into tape deck.
+He loaded it into a tape deck.
 Clunk!

 The terminal chugged as it loudly wrote the data on to the tape.
 "Fucking come on!"
 Irving panicked.
 He started to rhythmically pat his leg in his impatience.
 "Come on, come on."